rcastley/monitoring_pihole/README.md

    **Note:** The varilables `${REALM}` and `${ACCESS_TOKEN}` can be configured and set in `/etc/otelcol/otelcol.conf`.

-   Of course, the exporter could be any Observability endpoint, so if you wish to use something else, then please configure for that environment accordingly.
+   Of course, the exporter could be any Observability endpoint, so if you wish to use something else, then please configure it for that environment accordingly.

 6. Finally, add the newly created exporter to the metrics pipeline, your final metrics pipeline configuration should now look like this: